 Interactions between your drugs

-There were no interactions found in our database between Levaquin and Zyvox - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Levaquin and Zyvox.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Levaquin is in the drug class quinolones.